International Convention on the Elimination of All Forms of Racial Discrimination (CERD)

 How the treaty is monitored

-The implementation of CERD is monitored by the UN Committee on the Elimination of Racial Discrimination.
+The implementation of CERD is monitored by the United Nations (UN) Committee on the Elimination of Racial Discrimination.
 Around every five years, the Committee reviews how well each state is putting into practice the rights in CERD.
 Find out more about previous review cycles.

 Declaration under Article 14 of CERD